DataDog/integrations-core/presto/README.md

 ### Installation

 The Presto check is included in the [Datadog Agent][2] package.
 No additional installation is needed on your server.
-Install agent on each Coordinator and Worker node from which you wish to collect usage and performance metrics.
+Install the Agent on each Coordinator and Worker node from which you wish to collect usage and performance metrics.

 ### Configuration